-An individual with an intellectual disability who meets the eligibility requirements may register as a SOIA athlete by submitting a Special Olympic Iowa Release & Medical Form found here_or on our website soiowa.org under Participation Forms.
+An individual with an intellectual disability who meets the eligibility requirements may register as a SOIA athlete by submitting a Special Olympic lowa Release & Medical Form found here\or on our website soiowa.org under Participation Forms.
 All athletes must have a completed release & medical form submitted to the State Office prior to training and competition.